sparkflows/sparkflows-docs/docs/user-guide/connectors/sftp.rst

 SFTP
 =======

-Fire Insights provides SFTP processors for reading file from it.
+Sparkflows provides SFTP processors for reading file from it.

 Below are the steps for it: